-In times of illness and throughout the COVID pandemic especially, it’s common to rely on things like disinfectant spray, anti-bacterial soap, medication and even supplements* to protect against and treat illness.
-While those certainly play a role, people often overlook one of the most crucial factors in supporting their immune system … FOOD.
+With flu season in full effect and endless colds going around, you may find yourself relying on hand washing, medications and even supplements* to protect against and treat illness.
+While those certainly play a role and are important strategies, people often overlook one of the most crucial factors in supporting their immune system … FOOD!

 Fueling your body with wholesome, nutritious foods is your best bet in preventing illness, protecting against disease, and promoting good health.
 Follow these general guidelines to turn yourself into a lean, mean sickness-fighting machine.